Environmental Overview and Our Commitment

-Following construction, we work to restore the right-of-way, including, where possible, seeding the property to landowner and Targa agreed-upon specifications with native grass seed obtained from local soil conservation offices.
-We also provide inspections of the right-of-way, where possible, to ensure effectiveness of the native grass seed growth.
-Being good stewards of the land requires extra attention in areas impacted by construction and restoration of right of way will remain a key focus.
+Following construction, Targa works to restore the right-of-way, including, where possible, seeding the property to landowner and Targa agreed-upon specifications with native grass seed obtained from local suppliers recommended by the Natural Resources Conservation Service.
+Targa also provides inspections of the right-of-way, where possible, to promote the effectiveness of the native grass seed growth.
+Being good stewards of the land requires extra attention in areas impacted by construction, and restoration of right of way will always be a key focus for Targa.

 During the construction of our Grand Prix Pipeline in East Texas, Targa worked with U.S. Fish and Wildlife Services (USFWS) to develop mitigation and avoidance strategies for threatened and endangered species.
 Specifically, East Texas is home to many important wildlife species including the Houston Toad which is an endangered species.
 USFWS was instrumental in helping us avoid and minimize impacts to Houston Toad habitat and life cycle.
 This collaboration also helped us to identify Texas State University as the recipient for a mitigation donation.
 The donation to the University helped support the graduate engineering students working on a technology which utilizes wireless cell phone connection to allow for audio monitoring and analysis for the presence of the Houston Toad in its natural habitat.
 Targa also helped fund the development of an automated visual detection approach that can be used with passive sampling arrays and designing cameras to detect adult and juvenile toads at locations on the landscape.
 Portions of the donation also applied to head start efforts for the Houston Toad at the Houston Zoo, Inc, Ft.
 Worth Zoo, Dallas Zoo, and the USFWS federal fish hatchery in San Marcos, Texas.